ashish-iitr/MyProject/README.md

-Some apps created by me using AngularJs, Html5, Css3, Bootstrap, Bootstrap Material Design, Javascript and JQuery
+Some small applications developed by me for knowledge purpose using AngularJs 1 & 2,  Html5, Css3, Bootstrap, Bootstrap Material Design, Javascript, JQuery, D3